Noroff-FEU-Assignments/project-exam-2-lonsoien/README.md

 I then created the project content as posts in wordpress, to be used with JWT CORS plugin installation.
 The process of building the post, add, delete posts functionality was the process I have feared the most during the project.
 I havent been succesful creating this before, so I felt this was fun to get finally to work together.

 The client got really happy about the option of adding Hotjar to their site.
-They didnt know this is a functionality that they could easily monitor on their own for fre!
+They didnt know this is a functionality that they could easily monitor on their own for free!
 So they where really exited about this function.

 ## My experience - what im happy about, what im not happy about